 Information regarding market price and trading volume of the Shares will be continually available on a real-time basis throughout the day on brokers' computer screens and other electronic services.
 Information regarding the previous day's closing price and trading volume for the Shares will be published daily in the financial section of newspapers.
 Quotation and last sale information will be available via the CTA highspeed line for the Shares and for the following U.S. exchange-traded securities: common stocks, hybrid instruments, convertible securities, preferred securities, REITs, CEFs, ETFs, ETPs, and ETNs.
 Price information for foreign exchange-traded stocks will be available from the applicable foreign exchange and from major market data vendors.
 Price information for exchange-traded derivative instruments will be available from the applicable exchange and from major market data vendors.
 Price information for OTC REITs, OTC common stocks, OTC preferred securities, OTC convertible securities, OTC step-up bonds, OTC CEFs, OTC options, money market instruments, forwards, structured notes, credit linked notes, risk-linked securities, OTC derivative instruments and OTC hybrid instruments will be available from major market data vendors.
+Price information for exchange-traded step-up bonds will generally available from the applicable exchange or from major market data vendors.
 Price information for restricted securities, including Regulation S and Rule 144A securities, will be available from major market data vendors.
 Intra-day and closing price information for exchange-traded options and futures will be available from the applicable exchange and from major market data vendors.
 In addition, price information for U.S. exchange-traded options is available from the Options Price Reporting Authority.
 Quotation information from brokers and dealers or independent pricing services will be available for Debt Instruments.